 The chart above shows other development indicators you may encounter.
-Study the graph and answer the questions that follow.
+Study the graph and answer the questions that follow exercise application

 - 1. Find the countries from Figure 1 on the World Map. - 2.
-Complete the sentences. - a.
-In Singapore, \\\\\ infants per 1000 die before they are 1. b.
-In China, \\\\\\ infants per 1000 die before they are 1. - c.
-In Pakistan, \\\\\ of the people can read and write. - d.
-In the US, of the people can read and write. - e.
-In Thailand, the average person lives to be \\\\\ years old. - f.
-In \\\\\, the average person lives to be 66 years old. - 3.
+Complete the sentences: - a) In Singapore, infants per 1000 die before they are 1.b) In China, infants per 1000 die before they are 1. - c) In Pakistan, of the people can read and write. - d) In the US, of the people can read and write. - e) In Thailand, the average person lives to be years old. - f) In , the average person lives to be 66 years old. - 3.
 List the countries by GDP (the highest first, lowest last.) - 4.
-List the countries by literacy rate (the highest first, lowest last.) - 5.
-Which country has the worst water situation? - 6.
-Find countries with three lowest literacy rates.
+List the countries by literacy rate (the highest first, lowest last.)

+5. Which country has the worst water situation?

+6. Find countries with three lowest literacy rates.
 Find them on the map.
-Are they part of the northern or southern hemisphere? - 7.
-Compare the data on public health expenditure and life expectancy in five different countries.
+Are they part of the northern or southern hemisphere?

+7. Compare the data on public health expenditure and life expectancy in five different countries.
 Do you notice a relationship between these two indicators?

-Find Myanmar on the development indicators chart.
-What conclusions can you make about Myanmar compared to other countries?
+exercise evaluation Find Burma on the development indicators chart.
+What conclusions can you make about Burma compared to other countries?